-Students enrolled in the Conducting Diploma as part of the Conducting Fellows program are required to present two conducting recitals, usually in the second and third years of the program.
-These recitals will be under the supervision of the Director of Conducting and may involve an existing on-campus ensemble, off-campus ensemble, or a specially formed recital ensemble.
+Students enrolled in the Conducting Diploma as part of the Conducting Fellows program must present two conducting recitals, usually in the second and third years.
+These recitals will be supervised by the Director of Conducting and may involve an existing on-campus, off-campus, or specially formed recital ensemble.
 At the discretion of the Director of Conducting, recital credit may also be given for individual works conducted on more than one concert.
 The repertoire and ensemble must be approved by the Director of Conducting.